-1. Introduction: The rapid development of economics and industries have led to an upsurge in the release of toxic heavy metals such as Zinc, Nickel, Lead and Copper discharged into the environment resulting in significant environmental contamination and health issues to the human body for their nonbiodegradable and persistent nature [1]. heavy Removing metals these from contaminated water has become critical.
-Various reported techniques were used to remove heavy metal ions from different types wastewaters.
-Treatments based adsorption, membranes, chemicals, electricity, and photo-catalysis can be made using these techniques.
+1. Introduction: The rapid development of economics and industries have led to an upsurge in the release of toxic heavy metals such as Zinc, Nickel, Lead and Copper discharged into the environment resulting in significant environmental contamination and health issues to the human body for their nonbiodegradable and persistent nature [1].
+Removing these heavy metals from contaminated water has become critical.
+Various reported techniques were used to remove heavy metal ions from different types of wastewaters.
+Treatments based on adsorption, membranes, chemicals, electricity, and photo-catalysis can be made using these techniques.
 Adsorption is one of the more efficient and common techniques used for removal of heavy metal [2].
-Many research has been done for the adsorption of toxic heavy from contaminated water inexpensive adsorbents [3].
-Fly ash is one of the most extensively researched materials for adsorption with solid wastes due to its affordability and easy availability Nevertheless, fly ash has a limited capacity to adsorb substances.
+Many research has been done for the adsorption of toxic heavy metals from contaminated water using inexpensive adsorbents [3].
+Fly ash is one of the most extensively researched materials for adsorption with solid wastes due to its affordability and easy availability [4].
+Nevertheless, fly ash has a limited capacity to adsorb substances.
 Fly ash's capacity to remove heavy metal ions from the environment can be improved by increasing its specific surface area [5,6].

 Petroleum coke (Petcoke) is a by-product of the petroleum refining process, which is mainly used as primary fuel instead of coal due to its higher calorific value for power generation [7].
 Petcoke fly ash (PCFA) is produced when sulfur-containing petcoke fuel is burned at 900°C in circulating fluidized bed combustion (CFBC) boilers utilizing limestone as a desulfurizing agent [8].
 The chemical composition of ash, which significantly influences its activity, is reliant on the raw fuel mixture and the temperature at which combustion occurs.
 Desulphurization additives in CFBC boilers have an impact on the mineral and chemical content of the ash [9].
-Although CFBC technology is efficient for combustion of low-grade fuel rich in calcium and sulphur [10,11] but due to the variation in their chemical compositions and having substantial amount of lime and SO3, the use of CFBC ash in cement concrete system is limited [13-15].
+Although CFBC technology is efficient for combustion of low-grade fuel rich in calcium and sulphur [10,11] but due to the variation in their chemical compositions and having substantial amount of lime and SO3 the use of CFBC ash in cement concrete system is limited [13-15].
 The objective of this study is to investigate the use of PCFA for making green pellets.
-The PCFA was mechanically activated using high energy planetary ball mill for enhancing the surface reactivity of PCFA for making economically and environment friendly green pellets which can be used for heavy metal adsorption in future studies.
-The raw PCFA, activated PCFA and pellets were analysed through X-Ray Diffraction (XRD), Scanning Electron Microscope (SEM), Particle Size Distribution (PSD) to assess its suitability for its further application.
+The